brookshelley/brookshelley.github.com/books.md

 1. **On Such a Full Sea** — Chang-Rae Lee

     Really enjoyed this futuristic look at America and the fall of our current system.
-Lots of disucssion of class, immigration, and identity.
-The narrator was a little distracting, but it was an interesting narrative conceipt.
+Lots of discussion of class, immigration, and identity.
+The narrator was a little distracting, but it was an interesting narrative conceit.

 ## 2017 <a name="2017"></a>

-1. **Reaquainted with Life** — Kokumo
+1. **Reacquainted with Life** — Kokumo

 2. **The Kingdom of Gods** — NK Jemison